 223 wins, 297 starts, Washington Senators (1912-20)

 Johnson completed 265 of the 297 starts he made for Griffith, and 64 of those were shutouts.
+He was the greatest pitcher to ever toe the rubber.
 Griffith was also the owner of the team, which meant Johnson was negotiating with his manager for a raise almost every year.
 The two had a lukewarm relationship, but for many years the only gate attraction that Griffith had was “The Big Train” and his amazing fastball.

 3. Jim Palmer and Earl Weaver